Garrett Stewart: Work and main ideas

 Stewart has published numerous other books, ranging from language in Charles Dickens to representations of death in British fiction.
 His 2009 Novel Violence: A Narratography of Victorian Fiction was awarded the Perkins Prize from the International Society for the Study of Narrative.
 More recently his scholarship has turned toward digital cinema and modes of surveillance (e.g., Closed Circuits: Screening Narrative Surveillance [2014]) as well as conceptual art (e.g., Bookwork: Medium to Object to Concept to Art [2011] and Transmedium: Conceptualism 2.0 and the New Object Art [2017]).
 He describes the common linkage between these various projects:

+In 2024, Stewart published Attention Spans: Garrett Stewart, a Reader (Bloomsbury; ISBN 9798765102220), an anthology of prior works with new critiques by Stewart himself.
+This was followed in 2025 by Bandwidths: Reading Across Media with Garrett Stewart (Bloomsbury; ISBN 9798765112991), in which Stewart and a collection of literary critics, film scholars and philosophers write about each others' works.
+Concluding the trilogy, Stewart will publish Closer Reading: Garrett Stewart's Essays in Refraction (Bloombury; ISBN 9798765140260), a collection of new essays on film, literary fiction, conceptual art, and more, in 2026.

-Stewart remains active in his research and teaching at the University of Iowa.
+Stewart retired from the University of Iowa in June 2025.
 He was inducted into the American Academy of Arts and Sciences in 2010.